 Rinse the onion thoroughly under cool tap water.
 On a cutting surface, use a chef's knife to slice off the stem and root ends.
 Remove the papery outer skins and cut the onion in half from the top end to the root end.

-To Chop: Place each onion half, flat side down, on the cutting surface and make side-by-side vertical slices from stem end to root end.
+Place each onion half, flat side down, on the cutting surface and make side-by-side vertical slices from stem end to root end.
 Holding slices together, cut across the slices, making tiny pieces.
 If you're looking for speed, this is the best way to sauté onions because the small pieces will cook more quickly than larger slices.